What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • citric acid on the tip of a knife.

-This is the simplest recipe that even novice housewives can handle.
+This is the simplest recipe that even novice housewives can do.

-1. Pour water into a saucepan and put on fire.
+1. Pour water into a saucepan and place on fire.

 3. As soon as the water boils, add sugar and citric acid to it.

-4. After the water has boiled, lower the heat and wait for the sugar to completely dissolve.
+4. After the water has boiled, reduce the heat and wait until the sugar has completely dissolved.

 6. The next day, pour the infused liquid into a saucepan and turn on the heat.

-7. Boil for half an hour, then pour the liquid back into the jars and roll up with sterilized lids.
+7. Boil for half an hour, then pour the liquid into the jars again and seal with sterilized lids.

 8. Place the jars upside down and cover with a blanket.

-9. After the contents of the cans have cooled, we put the compote in a cool, dark place.
+9. After the contents of the jars have cooled, place the compote in a cool, dark place.

-A wonderful invigorating drink is obtained from medicinal berries
+A wonderful invigorating drink made from healing berries

-Vitamin salads are a valuable source of nutrients, which is why they are so popular with adherents of a healthy lifestyle.
-We advise you to include such salads in the daily menu to keep your figure in shape, stay healthy and vigorous.
-And for those who live far from the sea - to maintain the level of iodine in the body at the required level.
-In addition, the preparation of such a delicacy is a real creative process, which will allow you to enjoy bright colors and raise your mood before eating.
+Vitamin salads are a valuable source of nutrients, which is why they are so popular among adherents healthy image life.
+We advise you to include such salads in your daily menu to keep your figure normal and stay healthy and vigorous.
+And for those who live far from the sea - maintain the level of iodine in the body at the right level.
+In addition, preparing such a delicacy is a real creative process, which before eating will allow you to enjoy bright colors and improve your mood.

-For the salad, you only need quality products.
-Feijoa should be ripe, try to choose small beets (it will cook faster and taste sweeter).
-You can use any nuts: walnuts, almonds, cashews, pine nuts.
-Beets can be boiled in advance, and the salad itself is prepared immediately before eating.
+For the salad you will need only high-quality products.
+Feijoa must be ripe, try to choose small beets (they will cook faster and taste sweeter).
+You can use any nuts: walnuts, almonds, cashews, pine.
+The beets can be boiled in advance, and the salad itself can be prepared immediately before eating.

-1. Remove the skin from the beets and grate on a coarse grater or cut into strips (personally, I really love hand cutting).
+1. Peel the beets and grate on a coarse grater or cut into strips (personally, I really like hand-cutting).

-3. Chop the nuts previously fried in a dry pan (except pine nuts).
+3. Chop the nuts, pre-roasted in a dry frying pan (except for pine nuts).

-A salad, in which feijoa will be the main component, can be prepared from various vegetables and fruits.
-The above are the most popular combinations.
-By changing ingredients and dressings, you can enjoy unusual, refreshing and healthy salads every day.
-Use raisins, feta cheese, sesame seeds as flavoring accents.
+A salad in which feijoa will be the main component can be prepared from various vegetables and fruits.
+Above are the most popular combinations.
+By changing the ingredients and dressings, you can enjoy unusual, refreshing and healthy salads every day.
+Use raisins, feta cheese, and sesame as flavor accents.

-The easiest, but no less effective way to keep the vitamin set for several months.
+The simplest, but no less effective method save the vitamin set for several months.
 All you need is feijoa and sugar (or honey).
-We select the most healthy and ripe fruits.
+We select the healthiest and ripest fruits.
 Wash thoroughly, remove sepals and dry.
-Twist in a meat grinder and add granulated sugar (honey).
-The ratio of ingredients is 1: 1.
-Stir until sugar is completely dissolved, transfer to dry sterilized containers and send to a cool place.
+Grind in a meat grinder and add granulated sugar (honey).
+The ratio of ingredients is 1:1.
+Stir until the sugar is completely dissolved, transfer to dry, sterilized containers and place in a cool place.

-An excellent recipe for maintaining immunity - feijoa with sugar
+An excellent recipe to support immunity - feijoa with sugar

-This delicious medicine is taken 1 teaspoon 2-3 times a day.
-The course of treatment will be 10 days, and then you need to take a break for the same time.
+This delicious medicine take 1 teaspoon 2-3 times a day.
+The course of treatment will be 10 days, and then you need to take a break for the same amount of time.

 Jam "Caramel"

-Another unusual recipe gives a healthy berry to all lovers of delicious jam.
-First, we go to the store, select the ripe fruits and other components:
+Another unusual recipe gives healthy berry to all fans delicious jam.
+First, we go to the store, select the ripest fruits and other ingredients:

 • 500 g feijoa;